Dre Campbell Farm

 12 Natural Ways to Get Rid of Mealybugs on Plants

-For farmers and gardeners, mealybugs are tiny, soft-bodied insects that fall among the pests that harm plants.
-They suck on plant juices, damaging and weakening the plant.
+Mealybugs are insects that fall among the pests that can harm plants.

 How to Get Rid of Mealybugs Naturally

-Below are home remedies and natural methods to control or kill these little white bugs on plants.
+Below are home remedies and natural methods to help control or kill mealybugs on plants.

 1. Apple Cider Vinegar